NermNermNerm/LocalizeFromSource/readme.md

 annotated translation files.
 To use this package to help you localize, later sections will cover how to take advantage of more of the package's features.

-Note that when you receive updated translation files from the community, you run that `msbuild` command on the file that you were given.
+Note that when you receive updated translation files from the community, you run that build command on the file that you were given.
 That will merge the changes into the `i18nSource` folder for you.